staeter/work-in-progress/dialogue.md

 15. **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
 16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

-Each principle corresponds to a specific idea and are thought not to overlap with others.
 The principles 1-3 are philosophical, 4-8 social, 9-12 technical and 13-16 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 ## Rationale